dbt-labs/docs.getdbt.com/website/docs/faqs/Models/reference-models-in-another-project.md

 for more information!

-I dbt, you can manage dependencies across multiple dbt projects using:
+Im dbt, you can manage dependencies across multiple dbt projects using:

 1. **Packages**: You can import [packages](/docs/build/packages) as a way to add another project to your dbt project, including other projects you've created.
 When you install a project as a package, you bring in its entire source code, making its macros and models available in your own project.